Wild Orchid (group): 1997-98: Wild Orchid

 In March 1997, Wild Orchid released their self-titled debut album Wild Orchid.
 The largely self-written album sold nearly a million units worldwide (including 108,000 units in the U.S. according to SoundScan) and included the singles "Talk to Me", "At Night I Pray" and "Supernatural".
 "Talk to Me" received two Billboard Music Award nominations in the categories of Best clip and Best new artist clip.

 Wild Orchid spent most of 1997 promoting their debut album, making appearances on various TV shows such as Oddville, MTV, The RuPaul Show, Vibe, Mad TV, Soul Train, and The Jenny Jones Show, in addition to a guest appearance on the UPN sitcom Goode Behavior.
 The group were frequent guest hosts on E!'s The Gossip Show.
 The trio toured as an opening act for 98 Degrees and 'N Sync across the U.S.

 In May 1998, they released dance remixes of their songs "I Won't Play the Fool" and "Follow Me" (from their debut album) which were underground club hits.
 The "I Won't Play the Fool" remix landed on a Top 10 Dance Remixes Chart of 1998 in Billboard.
 That same month, they performed at "Divas Simply Singing", an annual AIDS benefit concert in Los Angeles hosted by Sheryl Lee Ralph.

 In 1998, Wild Orchid were featured on the song "I Will Show You Mine” on the album Home Again from Dutch singer Rene Froger.

+In 1999, the group filmed a pilot presentation as the stars of a television program called Sirens.
+In the vein of female-driven action programs like Xena: Warrior Princess and Buffy the Vampire Slayer, they portrayed crime fighting pop singers who were secretly mermaids.
+The pilot was not picked up to series.

 1998-99: Oxygen and tours

 In September 1998, they released their second album, Oxygen, which included the first and only single "Be Mine".
 The album sold 22,000 copies in the U.S. according to Billboard.
 The album release coincided with the group's stint as Guess spokespersons and models.
 They embarked on a brief promotional tour throughout the U.S., continued to host on E!'s The Gossip Show, and performed "Be Mine" on Donny and Marie.
-Ferguson later recounted that during this tour, which was during the group's waning popularity, they performed at a county fair next to a barn of pigs for an audience of only three people.
-Ferguson woefully explained how "the pigs cared more (about us) than the people".

 That month, Wild Orchid debuted as hosts of the Fox Family Channel's Saturday morning show Great Pretenders, which featured chart hits lip-synched by young kids, while competing for prizes.
 This show lasted four seasons, from 1998 to 2001.

 In February 1999, the group performed "Declaration" and "Come As You Are" at the fictional Peach Pit After Dark during the ninth season of the FOX primetime soap drama Beverly Hills, 90210 (episode titled "Beheading St. Valentine").